NOP (code): Code

 A function or a sequence of programming language statements is a NOP or null statement if it has no effect.
 Null statements may be required by the syntax of some languages in certain contexts.

 Ada

 In Ada, the null statement serves as a NOP.
 As the syntax forbids that control statements or functions be empty, the null statement must be used to specify that no action is required.
 (Thus, if the programmer forgets to write a sequence of statements, the program will fail to compile.)

 C and derivatives

 The simplest NOP statement in C is the null statement, which is just a semi-colon in a context requiring a statement.

+Most C compilers generate no code for null statements, which has historical and performance reasons.